CGKnappert/StickysAutoClicker/README.md

 Once a macro start the running row is highlights in orange and the running tab is opened with a #TODO.

-Upon closing the program it will save your open tabs and their order so that when the program is re-opened you can pick up exactly where you left off.
+Upon closing the program it will save your open tabs and their order so that when the program is re-opened they are the same as when you left off.
-It also saves the position of the window upon closing and will reopen where it was before.
+It also saves the position of the window upon closing and will reopen to where it was before.
 The amount in **Click Loops** is saved upon each change for each macro and loaded upon tab change.
-I found that macros varied greatly in the amount of loops I needed from them and I got tired of changing the Clock Loops so often so I hope you find this as helpful as I do.
+I found that macros varied greatly in the amount of loops I needed from them and I got tired of changing the Click Loops so often so I hope you find this as helpful as I do.

 ### Clicks and Keys
 The three mouse clicks and all major keystrokes are recognized as valid **Action** inputs and will execute when specified.